oxiliere/mae/README.md

 # MAE – Passport Publication Service

-MAE is a digital platform designed to publish the list of received passports online.
+MAE is a digital platform designed to publish online lists of received passports.
-Instead of requiring citizens to travel to physical locations to check printed lists, MAE provides a simple and accessible way to verify whether their passport has arrived.
+It replaces the traditional process of posting printed lists at physical locations, allowing citizens to check the status of their passport from anywhere.

+MAE improves transparency, reduces unnecessary travel, and offers a modern and reliable communication tool for public institutions.

+---

+### **Goals**

+* Simplify access to passport information
+* Reduce queues and unnecessary travel
+* Offer a modern, digital public service
+* Ensure transparency and trust through reliable data publication

 ## Features

 - Online publication of received passport lists
+- Real-time updates when new passports arrive
-- Centralized and always up-to-date information
+- Search and filtering capabilities
-- Accessible from any device (mobile or desktop)
-- Reduces the need for physical travel
-- Improves transparency and communication with the public
+- Mobile-friendly public interface
+- Secure administrator dashboard
+- API endpoints for integrations with other systems
+- Audit-ready logs for traceability

+---

+## System Overview

+MAE is composed of three main components:

+1. **Backend API**
+   Handles passport records, publication logic, authentication, permissions, and data validation.
+2. **Admin Dashboard**
+   A secure interface where authorized personnel can add, update, or publish passport data.
+3. **Public Portal**
+   A lightweight web interface allowing users to search for their passport status.

+---

 ## How It Works

-1. Passport arrival data is registered in the system.
+1. Passport arrival data is recorded by an administrator.
+2. The backend updates the published list using the defined business rules.
-2. The platform automatically publishes the updated list.
+3. The public portal retrieves the updated records through the API.
-3. Users can visit the public interface and search for their information.
-4. Administrators manage entries through a secured backend interface.

-## Goals
+4. Citizens search for their passport by name, reference number, or batch code.

+### **Goals**

-- Simplify access to passport status information
+* Simplify access to passport information
-- Reduce overcrowding and long queues at physical offices
-- Provide a modern and reliable public communication tool
+* Reduce queues and unnecessary travel
+* Offer a modern, digital public service
+* Ensure transparency and trust through reliable data publication

+### Installation

+### Requirements

+- Python 3.10+
+- Django / Django-Ninja (or the chosen stack)
+- PostgreSQL or MySQL database
+- Redis (for caching, background tasks, or real-time updates)
+- Git for version control